Mikaela Mayer vs Alycia Baumgardner Preview October 15th, 2022

-Unbeaten Mikaela Mayer of Woodland Hills, California is putting her female WBO and IBF Junior Lightweight Titles on the line this Saturday, September 11th in London, England against WBC and IBO Champion Alycia Baumgardner of Fremont, Ohio in a big unification fight.
-The 10-round bout can be seen live in the UK on Sky Sports Action while those in America can catch it on ESPN+ and the regular ESPN platform as well as FITE.tv.
+Unbeaten Mikaela Mayer of Woodland Hills, California is putting her female WBO and IBF Junior Lightweight Titles on the line this Saturday, October 15th in London, England against WBC and IBO Champion Alycia Baumgardner of Fremont, Ohio in a big unification fight.
+The 10-round bout was originally scheduled for September 11th but was postponed due to the death of Queen Elizabeth.
+It can be seen live in the UK on Sky Sports Action while those in America can catch it on ESPN+.
 Mayer last boxed in April when she beat Jennifer Han by a wide 10-round unanimous decision while Baumgardner last fought in April as well when she scored a 10-round shutout over Edith Matthysse.

 Mikaela Mayer vs Alycia Baumgardner Betting Odds

 The 32-year-old Mayer climbs through the ropes with a perfect record of 17-0 with 5 Ko’s and has boxed 114 rounds since turning pro in 2017.
 She enjoyed a fine amateur career and reportedly went 62-25 while winning the 2012, 2015 and 2016 USA Women’s National Championships Final and finished second in 2014.
 She also won the 2011, 2013 and 2014 USA Women’s National Golden Gloves Final and took bronze at the 2012 World Championships.